bradparks/centralized-leader-board-unity-used-personal-web-api/README.md

 # centralized-leader-board-unity-used-personal-web-api

-Centralized Leader Board in Unity Used as Personal Web API.
+Main objective of this blog to give you an idea about Centralized Leader Board in Unity Used as Personal Web API.

+You can find complete tutorial on how to use the code repo here : [Centralized Leader Board in Unity Used as Personal Web API](http://www.theappguruz.com/unity/centralized-leader-board-unity-used-personal-web-api/).

+This Tutorial has been presented by The App Guruz - One of the best [Game Development Company in India](http://www.theappguruz.com/3d-game-development/)